therealthingy/restartable_sequences/README.md

 # Restartable Sequences (RSEQs)

 ## Motivation
 The potential use cases of RSEQs in user space are:
-  * Efficiently retrieving the CPU on which the thread is currently running on, e.g., for indexing in per-CPU data structures
+  * Efficiently **retrieving the CPU** on which the thread is currently running on, e.g., for indexing in per-CPU data structures
-  * Modifying per-CPU data structures which are protected by spinlocks
+  * **Modifying per-CPU data structures** which are protected by spinlocks

-The following paragraphs focus on the latter use case (which also relies on the first use case).
+The following paragraphs focus on the latter use case (which relies on the first use case).

 ### Per-CPU data structures